tenbillionwords/spaceship-mode/README.md

 ### tabble-mode

 Let's call tabs which are not part of the leading space *tabble tabs*.
-A maximal sequence of consecutive lines containing tabble tabs form a *tabble*.  `tabble-mode` adjusts the width of all tabble tabs so that the columns of each tabble are left-aligned.
+A maximal sequence of consecutive lines containing tabble tabs and with the same leading-space form a *tabble*.  `tabble-mode` adjusts the width of all tabble tabs so that the columns of each tabble are left-aligned.
 Note that the first cell of each row cannot be empty since otherwise there would be no tabble tabs in that line and the tabble would be ended.

 ### spaceship-auto-preserve